Rockstar is reportedly witnessing a change to its development culture, which will help with its next project.

 The first project to benefit from this is Rockstar's next game, which the report says is a new GTA.
 It's going to be of a smaller scale compared to previous entries, however.
 Rockstar reportedly wants to start out with a modest release and expand it over time.

 This would still be a big game, just not gargantuan like GTA 5 and Red Dead Redemption 2.
-No details about the new GTA were shared in the report, only that it's still early in development.
+No details about GTA 6 were shared in the report, only that it's still early in development.

 The rest of the report is worth reading to get an idea of the steps Rockstar management has undertaken to ensure the Red Dead Redemption 2 situation doesn't repeat.
 It's already inspired some staff, who previously decided to move on, to stay at the studio.